 “Tortie,” named by her rescuers, is swimming to raise awareness about her affliction.
 She was found Dec.
 1, 2021, unable to dive and suffering from fibropapillomatosis — a debilitating tumor-causing disease that develops from a herpes-like virus that affects sea turtle species around the world.

 After Tortie’s tumors were removed, following multiple surgeries, the turtle’s recovery included broad-spectrum antibiotics, fluids, vitamins and a diet of mixed seafood and greens.
 Tortie weighed approximately 25 pounds Friday morning.

 “One sea turtle can make a difference, not only going back to the ocean and having baby sea turtles, but the bigger reach is helping people to care about sea turtles and our oceans,” said Bette Zirkelbach (pronounced Betty ZIR kull back), general manager of the Turtle Hospital.

 Hundreds of spectators broke out in delighted applause when Tortie swam away from Marathon’s Sombrero Beach into the Atlantic Ocean.

 Online monitoring – at TourDeTurtles.org -- for Tortie and another 11 hard-shell turtles that have been released begins Aug.
 1 and end Oct.
 31.

 “In addition to the educational aspect of the Tour de Turtles, we’re also learning about where these turtles are going and then be able to look and see if there are any threats that the turtles face in these areas,” said Dan Evans, senior research biologist with the Sea Turtle Conservancy.

 The Turtle Hospital in the Florida Keys has been rescuing, rehabilitating and returning sea turtles to the wild for 35 years.

 Folder: News Video

-*Access and download files from the FTP site using dedicated software such as Fetch.
+It is best to access and download files from the FTP site using a dedicated FTP software package such as Fetch.